With so many types of choices when purchasing a new television, TV connectors and ports can be incredibly confusing.

 Understanding what cables to use and what is compatible with what when setting up a television can be frustrating.

-We hope that this infographic will assist you to better visualize how ports and connectors integrate with a new television.
+We hope that this infographic will assist you to visualize better how ports and connectors integrate with a new television.

 And how to make sure that audio, video, control, low power, and data are integrated better.